KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 };
 ```

-Buffers that can be bound through sets are exposed in metadata and its fields are exposed as parameters.
+Buffers that can be bound through sets are exposed in metadata and their fields are exposed as parameters.
 For parameter
 generation, buffer flattening is used.
 It means that buffer data is represented as tree and then only tree leaves are
 exposed as parameters, where parameter name is equal to path from tree root to parameter leaf.
 Runtime sized array
 generate tail parameters if their item type is structure.
 Also, arrays of structs currently do not participate in